Mohan2703/Ola_Ride_Cancellation_Analysis-PowerBI/README.md

 - **Customer Insight:** Assess customer satisfaction through ratings and feedback to identify areas for service improvement.

 ## Methodology
-- **Data Collection:** Rides data was generated from chatgpt using a prompt.
-It details such as date, booking ID, status, vehicle type, pickup/drop locations, price, and customer ratings.
+- **Data Collection:** Synthetic dataset simulating real-world ride-hailing operations.
 - **Data Cleaning & Transformation:** The collected data underwent cleaning to handle missing values and inconsistencies.
 Transformation processes were applied to structure the data appropriately for analysis.
 - **Dashboard Development:** Using Power BI, an interactive dashboard was created, incorporating time-series, categorical, and distribution-based visualizations.